 Education and Outreach Specialist

-The Nursery Specialist supports a native plant nursery operation that provides plant material for watershed enhancement projects throughout the region.
-The specialist assists with all aspects of the operation, including potting, quality control, irrigation, organization, planning and pest and disease monitoring.
-The goal is to help provide high quality plants for the program’s restoration activities in the most efficient manner possible and to provide high quality demonstration plants for native plant showcases, including the Home and Garden Idea Fair.
-This position is a great opportunity for someone interested in native plants and their propagation.
+This position focuses on restoration activities in the Salmon Creek and Lewis River watersheds, spending approximately 65-75% of the time on activities related to planting and maintaining native trees and providing logistical support for volunteers and contract crews for ongoing restoration projects.
+This includes leading volunteers and facilitating educational activities.
+The nursery portion comprises 25 – 35% of the members time.
+The Nursery Specialist supports a native plant nursery operation that provides plants for watershed enhancement projects throughout the region.
+The specialist assists with all aspects of the operation, including potting, inventory, irrigation, organization and integrated pest management.
+The goal is to provide high quality plants for the program’s restoration activities as well as demonstration plants for native plant showcases, including the Home and Garden Idea Fair.
+This is a great opportunity for someone interested in native plants and their propagation.

 Invasive Species Technician